orarbel/SMSArbiter/README.md

 ### What

-  - A web service that can send SMS by using the cheapest provider for the specific message destination.
+  - A web service that can send SMS by using the cheapest provider for a specific message destination.

 ### How